bolariin/discourse-response-bot/README.md

 ## Getting Started
 * By default, all settings have been enabled
 ![responsebot-plugin-setting 1](https://user-images.githubusercontent.com/24629960/29168787-77eb612c-7d9e-11e7-9f06-981903255f06.png)

+* The details of the response bot such as username, name, trust level and much more can be changed in the admin panel.
+To change response bot details
+  * Open up the admin panel
+  * Select Users (it is the option beside Settings)
+  * You should find "responseBot" in the table under Active,
+    * if "responseBot" is not under Active, click New (the option beside Active)
+    * Check the table underneath New
+  * Click on "responseBot", now you have full control to change any response bot details.

 ### Features
 * If you wish to change the default response message of reponse bot, you can achieve this.
   * In the plugin settings for response bot